The best true crime podcasts of all time: kill time with these

 It’s important to note that these come in varying shapes and sizes.
 True crime comedy podcasts are definitely a thing - to bring the laughter into slaughter - but plenty of broadcasters offer brilliant audio journalism.
 The quality level of true crime podcasts has never been higher.

 The beginning of our current true crime podcast epidemic, the first season of Serial is the gold standard against which we now measure other documentaries.
 Presented by Sarah Koenig, Serial is an investigation into the murder of teenager Hae Min Lee in 1999.
-Adnan Syed, the man convicted of her murder, still protests his innocence, and Koenig’s breakdown of the case is a compelling listen as she looks at evidence and speaks to witnesses.
+Adnan Syed, the man convicted of her murder protests his innocence throughout the episodes and Koenig’s breakdown of the case is a compelling listen as she looks at evidence and speaks to witnesses.
 There’s no easy or right answers here but Serial definitely asks some of the right questions.

 Is there a more relaxing voice in podcasting than the tones of Criminal presenter Phoebe Judge?
 Regardless of your feelings on ASMR, this is a must-listen for those after true crime stories a little different to the endless serial killer yarns.
 These individual concise episodes cover everything from the benefits of botany in forensic pathology to counterfeit money, and research into shark repellent.
 These voices are guaranteed to deliver you stories you never knew you needed.